-- 2.2.7 Unsecured advances shall include clean overdrafts, loans against personal security, clean bills or Multani hundies purchased or discounted, cheques purchased and drawals allowed against cheques sent for collection but shall exclude: - advances backed by guarantee of the central or state governments, public sector financial institutions, banks and Deposit Insurance & Credit Guarantee Corporation; - advances against supply bills drawn on the central or state governments or state owned undertakings which are accompanied by duly authorised inspection notes or receipted challans; - (iii) advances against trust receipts; - (iv) advances against inland D/A bills drawn under letters of credit; - (v) advances against inland D/A bills (even where such bills are not drawn under letters of credit) having a usance of not exceeding 90 days; - (vi) advances granted to salaried employees against personal security, provided that the Co-operative Societies Act of the State concerned contains an obligatory provision for deduction of periodical loan instalments by the employer out of the employee's salary/wages to meet the bank's claims and provided further that the bank has taken advantages of this provision in respect of each of such advances; - (vii) advances against supply bills drawn on private parties of repute and receipted challans of public limited companies and concerns of repute and not outstanding for more than 90 days; - (viii) advances against book debts which are not outstanding for more than 90 days; - (ix) cheques issued by governments, public corporation and local self governing institutions; - (x) advances in the form of packing credit for exports; - (xi) demand drafts purchased; - (xii) the secured portion of a partly secured advances, and - (xiii) advances against legal assignment of contract moneys due, or to become due. - 2.2.8 Concerns in which a director of a primary co-operative bank or his relative is interested shall mean - (i) proprietary concerns/ partnership firms (including Hindu Undivided Family concerns and association of persons) in which a director of the bank or his relative is interested as proprietor/ partner/ co-parcener;
+- 2.2.5 Unsecured advances shall include clean overdrafts, loans against personal security, clean bills or Multani hundies purchased or discounted, cheques purchased and drawals allowed against cheques sent for collection but shall exclude: - (i) advances backed by guarantee of the central or state governments, public sector financial institutions, banks and Deposit Insurance & Credit Guarantee Corporation; - (ii) advances against supply bills drawn on the central or state governments or state owned undertakings which are accompanied by duly authorised inspection notes or receipted challans; - (iii) advances against trust receipts; - (iv) advances against inland D/A bills drawn under letters of credit; - advances against inland D/A bills (even where such bills are not drawn under letters of credit) having a usance of not exceeding 90 days; - (vi) advances granted to salaried employees against personal security, provided that the Co-operative Societies Act of the State concerned contains an obligatory provision for deduction of periodical loan instalments by the employer out of the employee's salary/wages to meet the bank's claims and provided further that the bank has taken advantages of this provision in respect of each of such advances; - (vii) advances against supply bills drawn on private parties of repute and receipted challans of public limited companies and concerns of repute and not outstanding for more than 90 days; - (viii) advances against book debts which are not outstanding for more than 90 days; - (ix) cheques issued by governments, public corporation and local self governing institutions; - (x) advances in the form of packing credit for exports; - (xi) demand drafts purchased; - (xii) the secured portion of a partly secured advances, and - (xiii) advances against legal assignment of contract moneys due, or to become due. - Note: All bills of exchange not accompanied by the official receipts of the Indian Railways or Indian Airlines Corporation or Road and Water Transport Operators, as approved by the Board of Directors of the primary co-operative bank, shall be deemed to be clean bills. - 2.2.6 Concerns in which a director of a primary co-operative bank or his relative is interested shall mean -

-- (ii) private/ public limited companies, where a director of the bank is a guarantor for repayment of loans and advances granted to the company. - 2.2.9 The 'relative' of a director of the bank shall mean any relative of a director of the bank as indicated hereunder:
+- (i) proprietary concerns/ partnership firms (including Hindu Undivided Family concerns and association of persons) in which a director of the bank or his relative is interested as proprietor/ partner/ co-parcener; - (ii) private/ public limited companies, where a director of the bank is a guarantor for repayment of loans and advances granted to the company. - 2.2.7 The 'relative' of a director of the bank shall mean any relative of a director of the bank as indicated hereunder: